freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/set-the-line-height-of-paragraphs.md

 ---

 ## Description

 <section id='description'>

-CSS offers the <code>line-height</code> property to change the height of each line in a block of text.
+CSS offers the `line-height` property to change the height of each line in a block of text.
 As the name suggests, it changes the amount of vertical space that each line of text gets.

 </section>

 ## Instructions

 <section id='instructions'>

-Add a <code>line-height</code> property to the <code>p</code> tag and set it to 25px.
+Add a `line-height` property to the `p` tag and set it to 25px.

 </section>

 ## Tests

 <section id='tests'>

 ```yml